nebula-it/New-UnixVM/README.md

 1. Cloud-init config is very basic.
 It is used to do the bare minimum to power up the VM, the idea is that once the VM is online Ansible will take over to complete rest of the tasks
 2. The disk parition inside new Linux VM is not expanded so the size will be same as template VM and you will need to manully expand the partition and file syste.
 Similarly, secondary VHD is not initialized at all just attached to the VM.
 I am currently working on Ansible playbook to handle these tasks, which are in very early stages.
 (I just started to learn Ansible)
 3. This was only tested with CentOS8 Server.
 Since cloud-init same across other distros I am pretty sure it will just work.
+4. On the hypervisor side it was only tested with Windows Server 2016 And Windows Server 2019, but it should work fine with Windows Server 2012 as long as it has Powershell 5 installed.

 # Next Steps
 1. I will see how well this function servers in its current form and will be making adjustments improvements as needed